 Let’s talk about how you can generate the right traffic and get fully booked!

 ———————— About the Author: Stephanie Fiteni

 Hi, I’m Stephanie, a Marketing Coach for Coaches and creator of the Profitable Content Marketing Method.

 I help coaches generate more leads and clients through their blogs and websites, whilst creating smart systems to repurpose content for social media visibility.

 My clients get fully booked with just a handful of marketing hours per week.

-I have over 20 years’ experience creating websites, writing blogs (and website content) that converts and ranking websites on the first page of Google.
+I have over 20 years’ of experience creating websites, and writing blogs (and website content) that converts and ranking websites on the first page of Google.

-I’ve also managed the content team in my own marketing agency for over 10 years, running Facebook and Google ad campaigns,
+I’ve also managed the content team in my own marketing agency for over 10 years, running Content Marketing, Facebook and Google ad campaigns,